The Future of AR and “The Next Big Thing” Illusion

 I say this because society keeps forgetting this every time a new technology comes out.

-New technologies are always “the next big thing” that will “change everything”, and everyone ignores the fact that these are just solution to problems.
+New technologies are always “the next big thing” that will “change everything”, and everyone ignores the fact that these are just solutions to problems.

-And, for those that survive, if the problems they solve are important for a lot of people, they’ll become influential technologies.
+And, for those that survive, if the problems they solve are important to a lot of people, they’ll become influential technologies.
 If the problems aren’t that important, they don’t.

-But it’s easy to make these claims in hindsight.
-So let’s test whether things are actually this simple by making a prediction about the future.
+But it’s easy to say things in hindsight, so let’s see if things are actually that simple by making a prediction about a future technology.

 Why?
 Because they solve problems that lots of people have and they’ll do so better than the alternatives.